bazaarvoice/jolt/README.md

 The primary goal of Jolt was to improve "developer speed" by providing the ability to have a declarative rather than imperative transforms.
 That said, Jolt should have a better runtime than the alternatives listed above.

-Work has been done to make the stock Jolt transforms performant :
+Work has been done to make the stock Jolt transforms fast:

-1. Transforms can be initialized once with their spec, and re-used many times in a mult-threaded environment.
+1. Transforms can be initialized once with their spec, and re-used many times in a multi-threaded environment.
     * We reuse initialized Jolt transforms to service multiple web requests from a DropWizard service.
 2. "*" wildcard logic was redone to reduce the use of Regex in the common case, which was a dramatic speed improvement.
 3. The parallel tree walk performed by Shiftr was optimized.